 Flat design flooded the web industry with its simple and easy to understand design and text dynamic.
 Depth was only added for the purposes of functionality (Apple was notorious this).
 This led to an almost silent death of gradients in the design world, the flat design was far easier to implement and the design cost was significantly lower.

 Only emphasizing depth is a thing of the past for gradients today.
 They are huge, colorful and very visible.
 The most creative way of using them is to apply a gradient filter over images.
 This transforms their look, creating an interesting way to influence the visuals.
 Using gradients in backgrounds instead of flashy images is also a great way to compromise on the lack of photography.
 The use of gradients can be quite creative if you have art taste or a competent designer.
 I suggest utilizing them or even consulting web development experts to do the thinking for you.
+Visit here for the list of professional design agencies.

 2018 will be the year where the pieces definitely have to be cohesive and fit together when it comes to assembling a web page.
 This is done by utilizing the tendencies of the mind with approachable color schemes and playful characters/art.
 Being unique is what it’s all about, even though you should definitely start with some proof of concept.